-25 While we recognise previous analyses of confined methanol suggest the existence of two distinct relaxation populations,^{21,54-56} the correlation data in Figure 2 exemplifies the first observation of such phenomena in 26 27 longer chain primary alcohols, as well as the first such data for both secondary alcohols and carboxylic acids.
-28 While high and intermediate field measurements have failed to evidence the existence of multiple relaxation environments in the presence of longer chain (>C1) liquid hydrocarbons,^{21,56} we attribute the clear and 29 30 persistent observation of hydroxyl group relaxation phenomena across our range of polar-protic adsorbates 31 to the combination of short experimental echo times and low magnetic field strength (see Methods); these 32 experimental conditions significantly reduce the impact of magnetic susceptibility contrast effects on the 33 measurement of short T_2 times,35 facilitating the accurate measurement of relaxation data associated with rapidly relaxing hydroxyl protons.
-Collectively, the correlation data detailed within Figure 2 confirms, for the 34

-- 1 first time, the widespread existence of functional group-specific relaxation phenomena across a broad range - 2 of organic molecules of importance as solvents, reagents, and hydrogen carriers.
-In the remainder of this work - 3 we identify and examine distinct trends in the observable relaxation characteristics presented by these - 4 adsorbates.
+25 While previous analyses of confined methanol suggest the existence of two distinct relaxation populations,22,54-56 the correlation data in Figure 2 exemplifies the first observation of such phenomena in 26 27 longer chain primary alcohols, as well as the first such data for both secondary alcohols and carboxylic acids.
+28 While high and intermediate field measurements have failed to evidence the existence of multiple relaxation environments in the presence of longer chain (>C1) liquid hydrocarbons, we attribute the clear and 29 30 persistent observation of hydroxyl group relaxation phenomena across our range of polar-protic adsorbates 31 to the combination of short experimental echo times and low magnetic field strength (see Methods); these 32 experimental conditions significantly reduce the impact of magnetic susceptibility contrast effects on the 33 measurement of short $T_2$ times, facilitating the accurate measurement of relaxation data associated with rapidly relaxing hydroxyl protons.
+Collectively, the correlation data detailed within Figure 2 confirms, for the 34 first time, the widespread existence of functional group-specific relaxation phenomena across a broad range of organic molecules of importance as solvents, reagents, and hydrogen carriers.
+As demonstrated in the remainder of this work, this observation permits us to identify and examine distinct trends in the observable relaxation characteristics presented by these adsorbates.

 2 Figure 2.
 Relaxation characteristics of protic adsorbates.
-1H $T_1 - T_2$ correlation data for a - d primary 3 alcohols (a methanol, b ethanol, c 1-propanol and d 1-butanol), e - f secondary alcohols (e 2-propanol and f 4 2-butanol), and g - i carboxylic acids (g acetic acid, h propanoic acid and i butanoic acid) in mesoporous silica 5 (exhibiting 15 nm pores) at 12.7 MHz.
-The magnitude of each correlation peak indicates the relative probability of each system exhibiting a particular combination of T_1 and T_2 relaxation times, as indicated by the colour 6 7 bars.
-Solid diagonal lines indicate the parity ratio T_1/T_2 = 1, while the modal relaxation time ratio $\langle T_1/T_2 \rangle$ of 8 each correlation peak is indicated by dashed diagonal lines; $\langle T_1/T_2 \rangle$ values are specified in each figure.
+H $T_1 - T_2$ correlation data for a - d primary 3 alcohols (a methanol, b ethanol, c 1-propanol and d 1-butanol), e - f secondary alcohols (e 2-propanol and f 4 2-butanol), and g - i carboxylic acids (g acetic acid, h propanoic acid and i butanoic acid) in mesoporous silica 5 (exhibiting 15 nm pores) at 12.7 MHz.
+The magnitude of each correlation peak indicates the relative probability of each system exhibiting a particular combination of $T_1$ and $T_2$ relaxation times, as indicated by the colour 6 7 bars.
+Solid diagonal lines indicate the parity ratio $T_1/T_2$ = 1, while the modal relaxation time ratio $\langle T_1/T_2 \rangle$ of 8 each correlation peak is indicated by dashed diagonal lines; $\langle T_1/T_2 \rangle$ values are specified in each figure.
 The 9 molecular structure of each adsorbate is also given: C and O atoms are coloured grey and red, respectively.
 10 Aprotic H are coloured blue while protic H are shown in yellow.
-Correlation peaks at long and short T_2 are 11 assigned to aprotic and protic 1H-containing moieties, respectively.
+Correlation peaks at long and short $T_2$ are 11 assigned to aprotic and protic H-containing moieties, respectively.